 Financial support for undergraduate students to attend scientific conferences or international travel opportunities may be available to enhance the student experience through research and/or internationalization related activities.
 Eligibility for financial support is based on specific criteria and a letter of request from each student prior to application for support to rationalize the details of the request.
 Please refer to the Undergraduate Travel Support website for more details.

 The Faculty of Science has the largest co-op program in the province giving you valuable work experience, putting you in direct contact with future employers and helping you off-set the cost of your tuition.
 Read Doug's story about his co-op experience, and how it landed him his dream job.

 As a Faculty of Science student, you will have opportunities for international exchange and international co-op experiences.
 Our students have studied in places like England, Japan and Australia.
 Read Bobbie's story about his co-op experience in Freiburg Germany

-In the summer of 2010, Will Grierson a Microbiology Honours Co-op student spent the summer at the Albert Einstein Institute in New York.
+Will Grierson a Microbiology Honours Co-op student spent the summer at the Albert Einstein Institute in New York.
 Find out how he got there, and what he thought of the experience.

 International Exchanges for Graduates: